manuakasam/ZF2_3_QuickStart_Rewrite/ocra_review_files/01_writing_first_module.md

 Now that we know about the basics of the Zend Framework 2 Skeleton Application, let's continue and create our very own module.
 We will create a module named "Album".
-This module will display a list of database entries that represent a single CD-Album.
+This module will display a list of database entries that represent a single music album.
 Each album will receive a couple of properties like `id`, `artist` and `title`.
 We will create forms to enter new albums into our database and to edit existing albums.
 Furthermore we will do so by using best-practices throughout the whole QuickStart.